dini-ag-kim/avram/specification.md

 * `deprecated-codes` with a [codelist] of deprecated codes
 * `pattern` with a regular expression

-A data element definition MUST NOT contain more than one of the keys `codes` and `pattern`.

 ##### Example

 * Positions for MARC 21 field `005`: